 This dashed line is the axis of symmetry.
-The object will be reflected about this line.
-Move one or both ends of the line with your mouse to set the axis.
+The object will be flipped around this line.
+Move one or both ends of the line with your mouse to set the orientation of the axis.

 Then, grab any one of the eight green handles and move it across to the other side of the dashed line.
 The new position of the figure is shown dashed until the mouse is released.